CVE-2025-30379: CWE-763: Release of Invalid Pointer or Reference in Microsoft Office Online Server

 Technical Analysis

 CVE-2025-30379 is a high-severity vulnerability identified in Microsoft Office Online Server version 1.0.0, specifically related to Microsoft Office Excel functionality within the server environment.
-The vulnerability is classified under CWE-763, which involves the release of an invalid pointer or reference.
-This type of flaw typically occurs when a program frees or releases a pointer that does not point to a valid object or memory location, potentially leading to memory corruption.
-In this case, the vulnerability allows an unauthorized attacker to execute arbitrary code locally on the affected system.
-The CVSS 3.1 base score of 7.8 reflects a high severity level, with the vector indicating that the attack requires local access (AV:L), low attack complexity (AC:L), no privileges required (PR:N), but does require user interaction (UI:R).
+The vulnerability is categorized under CWE-763, which involves the release of an invalid pointer or reference.
+This type of flaw typically occurs when a program releases or frees a pointer that does not point to a valid object, potentially leading to use-after-free conditions or memory corruption.
+In this case, the vulnerability allows an unauthorized attacker to execute code locally on the affected system.
+The CVSS v3.1 base score of 7.8 reflects a high severity, with an attack vector of local access (AV:L), low attack complexity (AC:L), no privileges required (PR:N), but requiring user interaction (UI:R).
 The scope is unchanged (S:U), and the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
-Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the potential for local code execution without authentication.
-The lack of available patches at the time of publication further increases the urgency for mitigation.
-The vulnerability could be triggered when a user interacts with a maliciously crafted Excel document or content processed by the Office Online Server, leading to the release of invalid pointers and subsequent execution of attacker-controlled code.
+Although no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the potential for arbitrary code execution, which could allow attackers to take control of the system, manipulate data, or disrupt services.
+The vulnerability is present in the initial release version (1.0.0) of Office Online Server, which is used to provide browser-based access to Office applications, including Excel, in enterprise environments.
+The lack of available patches at the time of publication increases the urgency for mitigation and monitoring.

 Potential Impact